Ignis is by Albion. In April 2020, they changed the full formula of Ignis.

 In mid summer, I often feel Albion/ Ignis/ Cosme Decorte products are too much.
 I rarely use them in morning, I often use in night.
 Because it’s made by Albion, the milk is meant to gain back moisture after washing the face.
 I find that it does its job quite well.

 When it is getting colder and drier, the rich emulsion wraps around my skin and makes it soft and comfortable.

 So I do like this milk, I find it soothing, and thick without being sticky.
 Excellent for when I want an extra boost of moisture.

-Comparing Ignis Whitening Milk #1 and Albion Excia AL Whitening Rich Milk SV
+Comparing Ignis Whitening Milk #1 and Albion Excia Brightening Rich Milk

 The quantity is 3 pushes each.
 As I had thought, Ignis side is a little bit lighter.

 Comparing Ignis Whitening Milk #1 and Albion Infinesse White Pump Milk